Pika-Pool/invoice-receipts-form/README.md

 ## Features:

 - [x] Form with validations
 - [x] Add Item screen
   - add an item on a seperate screen
   - integrate with existing form validations
 - [ ] Show result as table
 - [ ] Let user print the receipt

+> You can follow the project at https://github.com/Pika-Pool/invoice-receipts-form
+> for further updates

 ## Tested on